Leadership Team

 District Administrator & Program Manager, Porterville Unified School District

-Tisha Bradley currently serves as the District Administrator of Expanded Learning for Porterville Unified School District, where she oversees programming for over 6,000 students across before school, after school, and summer programs.
-With a strong focus on equity, student voice, and access, she has led the creation of district-wide intramural sports, performing arts, and career pathway initiatives.
+Tisha Bradley currently serves as the District Administrator of Expanded Learning for Porterville Unified School District, where she oversees programming for over 6,000 students across before-school, after-school, and summer programs.
+With a strong focus on equity, student voice, and access, she has led the creation of districtwide intramural sports, performing arts, and career-pathway initiatives.
 Her work includes developing an internship pipeline serving 350+ high school students and implementing SEL-integrated enrichment experiences that support student well-being and growth.

 Eduardo Caballero